JunIshikawa374/teched2025-XP266/exercises/ex1/README.md

 In this exercise, you will define your delivery pipeline in SAP Continuous Integration and Delivery service, create a job and configure the release step and transport landscape in SAP Cloud Transport Management Service.

-# Exercise 1.1 - Open the Continuous Integration and Delivery Service
+# Exercise 1.0 - Open the Continuous Integration and Delivery Service

-1. In your BTP subaccount named with **XP266_CENTRAl** in the SAP BTP cockpit, go to **Services -> Instances and Subscription**.
+1. In your SAP BTP subaccount named with **XP266_CENTRAl**, go to **Services -> Instances and Subscription**.
 2. In the **Subscriptions** overview, choose **Continuous Integration & Delivery**.
 Now, the user interface of SAP Continuous Integration and Delivery opens.
     <br>![](../ex1/images/sub_cicd.png)

-## Exercise 1.0 - Add Your Repository in SAP CI CD Service
+## Exercise 1.1 - Add Your Repository in SAP CI CD Service

 Connect SAP Continuous Integration and Delivery with the repository in which your sources reside.